paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 I propose that any such reorganisation would be a perfect opportunity to rethink how the executive communicates with the public.
 If we want to reduce bureaucracy and simplify government, then we should also think about it being represented by a single identity rather than a multitude of logos.

-## Government Identities Around the World
+## Government identities around the world

 Other governments have a similar array of logos of course, but a few have implemented coherent branding strategies.
 I illustrate a few such schemes below, but further examples can be found in Canada, Australia and South Africa too:

   * [Canadian Federal Identity Program](http://www.tbs-sct.gc.ca/fip-pcim/index-eng.asp)